Our Place Inner West

 How will council develop the framework?

-Council is conducting evidence based research studies, reviewing the current land use planning framework and developing integrated strategic land use plans in consultation with the community and stakeholders.
+Council's evidence based research studies, review of current land use planning frameworks and integrated land use plans will be drafted for community and stakeholder consultation.

-Community and stakeholder engagement are important elements for each step in the development of Our Place Inner West.
-Community and businesses will be surveyed to help Council understand what makes a great neighbourhood and is most valued.
+Community and stakeholder engagement are important for each step in the development of Our Place Inner West.

-In the first part of 2019, stakeholders, Local Democracy Groups and interested members of the community will be invited to provide input on strategies that inform land uses, including;
+In late 2018 and early 2019, stakeholders and select Local Democracy Groups provided input on strategies that inform land uses, including;

 - Integrated Transport Strategy